RiteshPuvvada/Real-Time-Chat-Supabase-NextJs/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: "\U0001F41B Bug report"
-about: Create a report to help us improve
+about: "If something isn't working as expected \U0001F914."
 title: ''
 labels: 'bug'
 assignees: 'Ritesh'

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.